twake00/NBA_Schedule_Breakdown/README.md

-#  NBA Schedule Difficulty Analysis
+NBA Schedule Difficulty Analysis

-This project explores **NBA schedule difficulty** using team- and league-level data.
-The analysis covers **schedule density, travel stretches, back-to-backs, and the impact on team performance** from 2014–2024.
-It’s designed as a real-world style analytics project — similar to what an NBA front office data team might work on.
+This project examines NBA schedule difficulty through a data-driven approach using historical scheduling and team performance data.
+The analysis evaluates schedule density, travel demands, back-to-back games, and their impact on team outcomes between 2014 and 2024.
+The study is structured to reflect the type of analytics work performed in a professional sports front office.

----
+Purpose

+The structure of the NBA schedule plays a measurable role in player fatigue, competitive balance, and team performance.
+By quantifying schedule intensity and modeling its effects on outcomes, this project demonstrates how analytics can be applied to evaluate fairness, uncover structural trends, and inform strategic decision-making.

-##  Project Objectives
+Objectives

-- Identify **4-in-6 stretches** (4 games in 6 nights) across seasons and teams.
+Identify and measure 4-in-6 stretches (four games in six nights) for each team and season

-- Compare **schedule density trends** over the last decade.
+Evaluate schedule density trends across the past decade

-- Measure the effect of **back-to-backs (B2B)** on team defensive efficiency.
+Assess the effect of back-to-backs on defensive performance metrics

-- Build **visual tools** to highlight travel demands and congested stretches.
+Develop visual tools to highlight schedule anomalies and travel demands

-- Model the impact of scheduling on **wins gained/lost** (2019–2024).
+Model the estimated impact of scheduling on team win totals (2019–2024)

----

-## ⚙ Tools & Technologies
+Tools and Technologies

-- **Python** (Pandas, NumPy, Matplotlib, Seaborn, Plotly)
+Python: Pandas, NumPy, Matplotlib, Seaborn, Plotly

-- Jupyter Notebook
+Jupyter Notebook for analysis and reporting
-- NBA schedule & game data (provided CSV files)

----
+Provided NBA datasets (schedule, locations, game performance)

-##  Key Features
+Key Analyses
-- **Schedule density analysis**: Count and compare 4-in-6 stretches, adjusted to 82 games.
-- **League-wide comparisons**: Which teams face the toughest or easiest scheduling?
-- **Trend analysis**: How NBA scheduling has changed over the last 10 years.
-- **Interactive schedule plots**: Visualize OKC & DEN’s 2024–25 season.
-- **Modeling**: Estimate wins added/lost due to scheduling factors.

----

-## 📁 Repository Structure
+Schedule Density: Identification of 4-in-6 stretches normalized to an 82-game schedule

+Team Comparisons: Determination of teams most and least impacted by congested schedules

+Trend Analysis: Examination of how league scheduling practices have evolved over ten years

+Custom Visualizations: Season-level plots highlighting high-density stretches and travel burdens